terrymun/Fluidbox/README.md

 Start by checking your browser's console log.
 What error messages do you see?
 Also, make sure that you are using the *latest* version of jQuery 1.x (minimum requirement: v1.8 or above) and that the dependencies have been loaded successfully.
 Also, did you remember reading the [usage precautions](#precautions)?
 You might have encountered a scenario where Fluidbox is not designed to handle.

 2.  **Do you plan to implement [insert feature]?**
 Fluidbox is conceived as a means to simplify lightboxes.
 Therefore, I plan to keep Fluidbox as simple as it is, without additional features, such as captioning (there are other limitations to this, too) and gallery features.
-However, you can always fork and modify Fluidbox to your perosnal liking.
+However, you can always fork and modify Fluidbox to your personal liking.

 ## Licensing: MIT License
 This plugin is licensed under the MIT License.